Topguy/mlbrowser/README.md

  -z adjusts zoom-factor (something like 1.3 to 1.6 looks nice on my TV)

 	mlbrowser -platform eglfs -x 92 -y 48 -z 1.3 http://www.google.com

+### TIP No.1:

+If you add mlbrowser to /etc/rc.local it will cause yout Pi to boot directly into the browser on each boot.
+But you'll have to use the full path to the binary.

+	/usr/local/bin/mlbrowser -platform eglfs http://www.google.com

+### TIP No.2:

+Adding this to a script or your .profile file make sure that you dont have to write "-platform eglfs" every time.

+	export QT_QPA_PLATFORM=eglfs

 mlbrowser